srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 In this lab, you will complete the following activities:

 * Verify that the lab prerequisites are met (that you have the required Azure resources)

+    * The script will create an IoT Hub if needed.
+    * The script will create the three simulated devices needed for this lab.

 * Create an Azure Time Series Insights (TSI) environment
-* Create IoT Hub and simulated device (using CLI)
 * Connect to IoT Hub with Time Series Insights (TSI)
-* Create and deploy TSI resources by using templates with Time Series Insights
+* View time series data using the Time Series Insights (TSI) Explorer

 ## Lab Instructions